Solutions of Word Equations over Partially Commutative Structures: Introduction

-To obtain these results we apply a recent \emph{recompression technique} \cite{jez13stacs}, which was used as a~simple method to solve word equations.
-It applies simple compression operations: compress $ab$ into a letter $c$; and modify the equation so that such operations are sound.
-An algebraic setting of the current paper enables a shift of perspective: the inverse operation, replacing $c$ by $ab$, is an endomorphism.
+To obtain our results we use the \emph{recompression technique} \cite{Jez16jacm_stacs}, which Je\.z used as a~simple method to solve word equations in free monoids without \invol.
+His technique uses two simple compression operations: compress blocks $a^n$ or pairs $ab$ into a letter $c$; and modify the equation by popping out letters from variables so that such operations are sound.
+Hence, there is an alternation which makes equations shorter (compression) and longer (popping letters).
+If the length of an equation exceeds a certain threshold, compressions dominates and the length of the equation falls back below the threshold.

+An algebraic setting enables a shift of perspective: the inverse operation, replacing $c$ by $ab$ or $c$ by $a^n$, is an endomorphism.
 Thus, the set of all solutions of an equation (solvable or not) can be represented as a graph, whose nodes are labeled with equations and edges by endomorphisms of free monoids.
 This graph can also be seen as a nondeterministic finite automaton (NFA) that accepts a rational set of endomorphisms over a free monoid.
 (Recall that a subset in a monoid $M$ is \emph{rational} if it is accepted by some NFA whose transitions have labels from $M$.)
-It is known that applying a rational set of \Endos to a letter yields an \edtol language~\cite{Asveld1977}, and our construction guarantees that the obtained \edtol language describes exactly the set of all solution of the given equation.
-Moreover, as usual in automata theory, the structure of the NFA reflects whether the solution set is finite.
-Last not least, our method is conceptually simpler than all previously known approaches to solving equations over free partially commutative structures.
+It is known that applying a rational set of \Endos to a letter yields an \edtol language~\cite{Asveld1977}.
+The construction in our setting of partial commutation and monoids with \invol is more involved.
+Still it guarantees that the obtained \edtol language describes exactly the set of all solution of the given equation.
+Moreover, as usual in automata theory, the structure of the NFA reflects (after trimming) whether the solution set is finite.
+Last but not least, our method is conceptually simpler than all previously known approaches to solving equations over free partially commutative groups or monoids with involution.